R02 Prefab Home Review

 • A baseline finish board

-• A pre-deposit quote framework
+• A pre-deposit quote checklist

 • A way to organize buyer questions